JarbasAI/jarbas_skills_repo/readme.md

     my_skill_name ,

-if the skill requires a platform add it to "platform_name_3rd_party.txt" instead
+if the skill requires a platform add it to "platform_name.txt" instead

 ## Interacting with this repo